 We love our community’s seniors and continually find ways to help make their lives healthy and vibrant.

-Home assessments are provided to individuals over 65 years of age by a Registered Nurse or Nurse Practitioner.
+Home assessments are provided by a Registered Nurse or Nurse Practitioner.
 Follow-up visits allow staff to monitor any medical concerns.
 Illness prevention and health promotion are important aspects of home visits.

 The Community Mental Health and Aboriginal Support Worker can assess clients for conditions affecting mental health while the nursing staff can assess the home for risks associated with falling.